am8850/tomifier/README.md

 # tomifier

-`pyproject.toml` is a modern way to create a Python package. `tomifier` is CLI to initialize a simple Python `pyproject.toml` file and starting code.
-The starting code is itself a CLI that can launch a FastAPI application.
+`pyproject.toml` is a modern configuration file to package and publish Python packages. `tomifier` is a command-line tool to help you initialize a simple Python project.
+This is similar to the way  you can initialize a package in npm with `npm init`.
+The starter code itsef is a command-line interface (CLI) that can launch a FastAPI application and it comes with all the settings and tools to package and publish the generated code as a package.

-If you have Ollama, `tomifier` also comes with code generation.
-You can ask it to create new files in your project and provide the Prompt to generate some code (see the `add` command usage below).
+If you have Ollama installed, `tomifier` now also offers code generation capabilities.
+You can use it to create new files in your project and/or generate code based on a prompt (see the `add` command usage details below).

 References:
 - [pyproject.toml vs setup.py](https://packaging.python.org/en/latest/guides/modernize-setup-py-project/)